-A termite swarm will last about 30-40 minutes and the swarming termites will fly toward a light source, typically collecting around windows and sliding glass doors.
-If these termites can not find soil, they will die in a few hours from dehydration.
-Often homeowners come home from work to find many dead swarmers (or sometimes just their wings) on window sills, counter tops, around furniture, etc. This is the aftermath of a termite swarm.
+A termite swarm will last about 30-40 minutes and the swarming termites will fly toward a light source.
+You will typically see them collecting around windows and sliding glass doors.
+If these termites cannot find soil, they will die in a few hours from dehydration.
+If you’re not home when a swarm occurs you will most likely find many dead swarmers (or sometimes just their wings) on windowsills, counter tops, around furniture, or other areas near a light source.
+This is the aftermath of a termite swarm.

 Tips On Handling A Termite Swarm:

 - Spray the swarmers with a can of insect spray.
 They will die naturally unless they have access to soil, so emptying a can of insect spray is unnecessary